newrelic/newrelic-telemetry-sdk-java/README.md

 ## Get started

-In order to send metrics or spans to New Relic, you will need an [Insights Insert API Key](https://docs.newrelic.com/docs/apis/getting-started/intro-apis/understand-new-relic-api-keys#user-api-key).
+In order to send metrics or spans to New Relic, you will need a New Relic [license key](https://docs.newrelic.com/docs/apis/getting-started/intro-apis/understand-new-relic-api-keys#license-key) for the account to which you want to send data.

 Maven dependencies: